MichalSkoula/arco-1500/docs/index.md

 # Games

 You can write your own games too!
 Currently {{ site.data.games | size }} games.
-These are screenhots from the emulator.
+These are the screenhots from the emulator.

 <div class="photo-gallery">
     {% for image in site.data.games %}